DOCTORAL CANDIDATE, SOCIOLOGY

 THE UNIVERSITY OF TEXAS AT AUSTIN

 Jamie O’Quinn is a PhD candidate in the Department of Sociology at the University of Texas at Austin.
-Her research and teaching interests include sexualities, gender, race, youth and adolescence, the family, queer theory, and qualitative methods.
+Her research and teaching interests include sexualities; race, gender, and class; children and youth; marriage and the family; and qualitative methods.

 Jamie's core research agenda examines how sexual inequalities are reproduced through social institutions.
 She received her master’s in Sexuality Studies from San Francisco State University in 2016.
 For her MA thesis, Jamie conducted a queer analysis of an LGBTQ-inclusive sexuality education curriculum, understanding how progressive visions of sexuality education envision young people’s sexual futures.
 This paper, co-authored with Jessica Fields, is now published at Sexuality Research and Social Policy.

 Her dissertation, Married as Minors in the USA: Women’s Stories of Child Marriage, is scheduled for defense in May 2022.
 This research examines US child marriage, or marriage including individuals under 18 years-old, which is legal and practiced in 44 US states.
 To do so, Jamie draws on life history interviews with women who were married as minors in the United States, interviews with feminist activists, and field observations from activist workshops and webinars.
 This research investigates the pathways that lead young women to get married as minors, how these pathways vary by social location (e.g. race, class, sexuality, geography, and pregnancy status), how these women construct meaning around marriage, and how activists frame child marriage in the United States.